Woman checking in at CSL Plasma Woman checking in at CSL Plasma

 You can opt in in two ways:

-1) Log in to your iGive Rewards® donor loyalty account and select the email/text messaging icon from the home screen, or
+1) Log in to your iGive Rewards® account and select the email/text messaging icon from the home screen, or

 2) While logged into your account, select the 'My Profile' tab at the top of the home screen, and edit your communication preferences.
 In order to receive special promotions from CSL Plasma, enter your email address and mobile phone number, opt in, and save your preferences.